LarsonLab/UTEMRI_Brain/README.md

 # Brain ultrashort-T2* component measurements
 The purpose of this repoistory is to provide scripts and tools to generate fitted parameters to characterize the brain ultrashort-T2* component in healthy volunteers.
-It is currently implemented in MATLAB and includes code for reconstructing(?) and fitting parameter maps from brain UTE scans.
+It is currently implemented in MATLAB and includes code for reconstructing and fitting parameter maps from brain UTE scans.

 It is an open-source collaborative platform to encourage anyone to contribute